 Head Start Preschool

 Our Head Start program focuses on health, education, and self-reliance for children 0-5 and their families.
 Each year, UCA serves over 2,000 children through free early childhood education, healthy meals, medical and dental screenings, and holistic support for the whole household.

 The Head Start & Early Head Start program has been delivering comprehensive early education services for low-income families in our community for over 55 years and has been recognized as the Best Public Preschool in Utah.

-In 2020, we provided virtual-learning and on-site learning to 2,982 children, including 33% of dual learners
+In 2020, we provided virtual learning and center-based learning to 2,982 children, including 33% of dual learners.

 HEAT Utility Assistance

 Our year-round, Home Energy Assistance Target (HEAT) program assists low-income families struggling with their power and gas bills to maintain safety and comfort in their homes.

 During the pandemic, paying utility bills has been increasingly difficult for many families facing lost income.
 HEAT also provides energy education to reduce energy bills, budget counseling to help clients stay on track financially, and goal setting to assess additional needs.